Notification of decision

 A territorial authority must update its district plan to include the designation once the time for appealing a requiring authority’s decision has passed without appeal, or any appeal has been withdrawn by the territorial authority, or dismissed or resolved by the Environment Court.

-If the requirement was part of a proposed plan and after the council has made decisions on the plan as a whole, the proposed plan is typically updated and reprinted.
-The timing of the requiring authority decision-making processes can mean that it may not be possible to include all the decisions on designations when the plan is first updated and reprinted with decisions.
-However, given that decisions on plan appeals will most likely require further updates to the plan, decisions on requirements will be able to be included in further reprints.
+If the requirement was part of a proposed plan and after the council has made decisions on the plan as a whole, the proposed plan is typically updated and reprinted (unless it is an ePlan).
+The timing of the requiring authority decision-making processes can mean that it may not be possible to include all the decisions on designations when the plan is first updated with decisions.
+However, given that decisions on plan appeals will most likely require further updates to the plan, decisions on requirements will be able to be included in further updates.

 Councils should discuss time frames and processes with requiring authorities so they are aware of how their decision fits in with the rest of the plan process, and they have a clear understanding about printing deadlines.